confluentinc/learn-hybrid-cloud-exercises/modules/module-10.md

 You'll see our new topic source `source.replicate_me`

 Finally, let's take a look at the messages that are being replicated.
-First go back to the terminal window that is connected to our first broker and enter the following command:
+First, go back to the terminal window that is connected to our first broker and enter the following command:

 `kafka-console-consumer --topic replicate_me --bootstrap-server broker:29092`